 From the water taxi landing point at Bark Bay, walk to the end of the beach.
 If you’re interested in visiting Bark Bay Hut, take the track to the right and follow for 3 minutes to the Hut.
 Complete the log book, take some photos and return along the track to the landing point.
 Continue south, the track follows the bay to Medland’s Beach and then climbs inland with a steady climb to the South Head Ridge.
 From here there are views into Sandfly Bay as the track descends gently to the Falls Footbridge.
 This section should take about 45 minutes.

 From the Cleopatra turn off continue onto the footbridge that crosses the Torrent River.
-From here the track climbs to a turn off, take the track indicating Anchorage Bay.
+From here the track climbs to a turnoff, take the track indicating Anchorage Bay.
 There are great views of Torrent and Anchorage Bays from this track.
 At the next junction and if time is against you it may be best to take the track to Marahau instead of descending to Anchorage.
-From the junction the track descents steeply to Anchorage Bay, wander along the beach to Anchorage Hut.
+From the junction, the track descends steeply to Anchorage Bay, wander along the beach to Anchorage Hut.
 Water bottles can be refilled here; it’s also a nice spot for lunch.
 Allow 35 minutes from the Cleopatra turn off to reach Anchorage Hut.

 Anchorage to Marahau: 3-3.5 hours, 13.5 kilometres

-This Abel Tasman day walk starts and finishes at Marahau, the gateway to The Abel Tasman National Park.
+This Abel Tasman Walk starts and finishes at Marahau, the gateway to The Abel Tasman National Park.
 Marahau is 67 kilometres from Nelson or 19 kilometres from Motueka.

 I used the Marahau Water Taxi Service to get to Bark Bay.
 Their office is at the Abel Tasman Centre on the Marahau Waterfront you can’t miss it.
 They have a secure day parking area at the back of the centre.
 When the walk is complete, follow the road to the centre, it’s about 1 kilometre.
 I definitely recommend them, very friendly and informative their water taxi service is in the perfect location for this walk.